For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Inconsistent lighting on face vs background

-- Blurry face edges (especially around hairline)
+- Blurry face edges (especially around hairline, glasses frames, earrings)

 - Mismatched skin tones (face vs neck)